github/training-kit/foundations/index.md

 {% capture lab %}
 1. Clone an existing GitHub repository using the GitHub for Desktop application
 2. Following the GitHub Flow pattern, create a topic branch and make commits to the local repository
-3. Review the local (unsynced) commits in history
+3. Review the local (unsynchronised) commits in history
 4. Publish the changes via the Sync button
 5. Verify the presence of the now-synced changes by refreshing the GitHub web UI of the cloned repo
 {% endcapture %}{% include lab %}